immy619/holoscape/README.md

 ## Disclaimer

 ⚠️ **Important**: This platform is for educational and informational purposes only.
-All data is statistics-based on various market data points, historical performance metrics, and algorithmic risk assessments.
+All data is statistics-based on various market data points, historical performance metrics and algorithmic risk assessments.
 This is not financial advice.

 ## Contributing